DawnALewis/Cloggs-Cave/02_BioInformatics/README.md

 ### Initial metagenomic screening
 The aDNA-trimmed libraries were parsed through [krakenUniq](https://github.com/fbreitwieser/krakenuniq) metagenomic classifier - see script run_krakenUniq.sh
 The output matrix

+### Eager Pipeline to filter libraries for target reads

 ### Filtered workflow targetting human DNA using the metascreen pipeline
 This nextflow pipeline was developed by [Shyamsundar Ravishankar](https://github.com/shyama-mama/)